maddenp/iotaa/README.md

     path.touch()
 ```

-This helper is also called by other task functions in the workflow, and simulates adding an ingredient (tea, water, sugar) to the tea cup, yielding values that the caller can re-`yield` to `iotaa`.
+This helper is also called by other task functions in the workflow, and simulates adding an ingredient (tea, water, sugar) to the tea cup, yielding values that the caller can re-yield to `iotaa`.

 Second, `steeped_tea_with_sugar()` yields (indirectly, by passing it to `ingredient()`) a requirement: Sugar is added as a last step after the tea is steeped, so `steeped_tea_with_sugar()` requires `steeped_tea()`.
 Note that it passes the function _name_ rather than a call (i.e. `steeped_tea` instead of `steeped_tea(basedir)`) so that it can be called at the right time by `ingredient()`.